Ikkō-ikki: Dynastic entanglement and growing power

 A complex dynastic dispute within the Ashikaga shogunate in 1493, with the forced deposition of Ashikaga Yoshitane by his former deputy shogun, Hosokawa Masamoto, led to a conflict between Yoshitane's faction led by the Hatakeyama clan and their opponents, the Hosokawa clan.
 Masamoto forcefully enlisted military aid from the 9th monshu, Jitsunyo, in particular to help with a stalled assault on Hatakeyama Yoshihide at Konda castle in late 1505.
 According to the account, Jitsunyo initially fled from Masamoto's approach, and retreated to Ōtsu, but Masamoto pursued him, reportedly cornering him until he relented.
 Jitsunyo had enjoyed the patronage of Masamoto, including protection from prosecution from the 1488 rebellions, but initially refused, citing his role as a priest and not a warrior.
 Eventually, Jitsunyo relented.

-While most Honganji temples heeded the call to arms, some factions in Settsu and Kawachi provinces supported Yoshitane's faction, and refused to fight under the Honganji banner.
-Nonetheless, in 1506, the Ikko-ikki armies helped defeat Konda castle, defeating Asakura Norikage in the of 1506, and triggering further uprisings in neighboring Etchu, Echizen, and Noto provinces, followed later by Mikawa Province.
-By 1507, Masamoto had been assassinated and fighting amongst the Hosokawa clan successors led to a stalemate.
+While most Hongan-ji temples heeded the call to arms, some factions in Settsu and Kawachi provinces supported Yoshitane's faction, and refused to fight under the Hongan-ji banner.
+Nonetheless, in 1506, ikkō-ikki armies helped defeat Konda castle, defeating Asakura Norikage in the of 1506, and triggering further uprisings in neighboring Etchū, Echizen, and Noto provinces, followed later by Mikawa Province.
+By 1507, Masamoto had been assassinated and fighting amongst Hosokawa successors led to a stalemate.

-During this time, Jitsunyo reformed the hierarchy of the Honganji and its network of temples into either "one clan, the clan" (一門, ichimon) temples staffed by family members, or "one family group" (一家衆, ikkeshū) temples with more autonomy, but subordinate to the Honganji.
-This increased centralization was intended to help with administration, but also meant that Ikko-ikki forces could be more effectively mobilized.
-In addition to these reforms, the letters of Rennyo were collected and a subset were selected as a core party of Jodo Shinshu doctrine, known as the "letters" (御文, ofumi) or alternatively "The [collection of] letters" (ご文書) leading to increased uniformity.
+During this time, Jitsunyo reformed the hierarchy of the Hongan-ji and its network of temples into either "one clan" (一門, ichimon) temples staffed by family members, or "one family group" (一家衆, ikke-shū) temples with more autonomy, but subordinate to Hongan-ji.
+This increased centralization was intended to improve administration, but it also enabled ikkō-ikki forces to be more effectively mobilized.
+In addition to these reforms, the letters of Rennyo were collected and a subset were selected as a core party of Jōdo Shinshū doctrine, known as the "letters" (御文, ofumi) or alternatively "The [collection of] letters" (ご文書) leading to increased uniformity.